GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     gmt gravfft bat.grd -Gelastic.grd -T7000/2700/3300/1035+m -Z9000

-If you add now the sea-bottom and Moho’s effects, you’ll get the full gravity response of your isostatic model.
+If you add now the sea-bottom and Moho's effects, you will get the full gravity response of your isostatic model.
 We will use here only the first term in Parker expansion.